studerw/td-ameritrade-client/README.md

 ```

 ## Usage
-Until the project is finished, you will need to have build this locally in order to put the necessary jars in your local Maven repo.
+Until the project is finished, you will need to have built this locally in order to put the necessary jars in your local Maven repo.
+Once we have a 1.0.0 version, we will submit it to Maven Central.

 Add the following to your Maven build file: